 What Not To Do

+I said you write a letter of condolence.
 You do not send an email or post a “thinking of your family and you” entry on a funeral home’s website or Facebook.
 Death requires more from you.
 A handwritten letter is where one begins.
 It need not be long or witty, but a sincere message with a personal touch is best.

 Funeral or Memorial Service?